|Title:||Department Head/Director of Athletics|

 During Soriero's career she has served on multiple national and local boards and committees, including currently serving on the NCAA Division III Management Council.
 She previously was elected to serve on the NACWAA Board of Directors, chaired the NACWAA Awards Committee, and served as the West Regional Representative to the National Association of Collegiate Director's of Athletics (NACDA) Executive Committee.
 Soriero also completed a term of service with the NCAA Women’s Basketball Rules Committee.

-Soriero has received numerous honors during her distinguished career.
+Soriero has received numerous honors during her distinguished career, including being named as the 2012 Division III Administrator of the Year by NACWAA.
 As a coach, she was recognized by the American Women’s Sports Foundation as the Northeast Regional Coach of the Year as well as an All- American coach for three consecutive seasons.
 As the coach at the University of Pennsylvania, she was twice named Philadelphia Big Five Coach of the Year.
 While at what is now Philadelphia University, her teams made a number of post-season appearances including the NCAA Division II Final Four in 1986.
 As an administrator, Soriero was nominated for the "Sportswoman of Colorado" award, and named one of “Philadelphia's 40 Defining Women”.

 Originally from New Hope, Pa., near Philadelphia, Soriero began her career in athletics after receiving her Bachelor of Science degree in Health and Physical Education from the Pennsylvania State University.
 She later earned her Master of Education degree in Sports Psychology from Temple University.